All Episodes

 He didn't vote.

-Or, as they say, voted present.
+He called in sick, or as they say, voted present.

 Hillary voted against the condemnation of the ad.

-But there was a vote to condemn the ad.
+I don't know what Senator Bite me did, but there was a vote to condemn the ad.

 Obama didn't vote on it.

-So now Petraeus runs the show, and we are a four-star general short at CentCOM.
+So now Petraeus runs the show, and we are a four-star general short at CENTCOM.

 Brief time out.